quantifyearth/aoh-calculator/docs/postgis.md

 ## Building the environment

+### The geospatial compute container

-The dockerfile that comes with the repo should be used to run the pipeline.
+The dockerfile that comes with the repo should be used to run the compute parts of the pipeline.

 ```
 docker build . -tag aohbuilder